rayana87/EmployeeAttrition/README.md

 Finally, we interpret our data, and compare the algorithms using ROC graph. with overall conclusion and suggested solutions.

 ### The file with named "Employee  SVM KNN DT RF (1)":
+In this file, I used the up-sampling technique rather than feature importance, by using the same Machine Learning algorithms in the previous file.
+The up-sampling technique used is  increase the size of the minority class while decreasing the size of the majority class.
+Positive class is the minority class in this data collection, whereas negative class is the majority class.
+Also, a Cross Validation CV F1-score used to evaluate each method.